 - It's hard to test (and therefore to document) a feature that hasn't been merged, or is at least considered feature-complete in its PR.

-- Determining whether a feature needs documentation is a manual process and just because a feature is not marked as needing docs doesn't mean it doesn't need them.
+- Determining whether a feature needs documentation is a manual process.
+Even if a feature is not marked as needing docs, you may need to document the feature.